 There have been a few small updates to the AD and EFs used in this category, due to revisions to UK energy statistics affecting the carbon balance calculations.
-The EU ETS data for petroleum coke use at a single electric arc steelworks has also been re-evaluated for 2015, and emission estimates revised downwards slightly to avoid double-counting petroleum coke used in the carbon electrodes.

 It is noted that this sector has been identified as a key category, and that not all of the estimates within this sector use a tier 2 or higher approach.
 The UK uses what is believed to be the best currently available data, and that tier 1 methods are only used for very limited parts of this sector.
 The UK will review this position should further information come to light.
 Emission factors and activity data will be kept under review.
-Where appropriate, fuel characterisation data from verified Emission Trading Scheme datasets will be considered in future GHGI cycles.
+Where appropriate, fuel characterisation data from verified EU ETS datasets will be considered in future GHGI cycles.